mainmatter/playbook/project-procedure/digital-products/README.md

 ### User Stories Workshop

-In the [User Stories](https://en.wikipedia.org/wiki/User_story) Workshop, the project team defines concrete concepts for individual, self-contained features of the application.
-The goal is to develop an understanding of the structure of the features's content and functionality, the UI elements the users interact with and the transitions between individual states in the feature's flow.
-The goal is not to specify every detail of all features, but instead keep them deliberately rough while concrete enough to functionally define the respective feature completely.
+In the [User Stories](https://en.wikipedia.org/wiki/User_story) Workshop, the project team defines concrete concepts for individual, coherent features of the application.
+The goal is to develop an understanding of the structure of each feature's core functionality, the UI elements the users interact with and the transitions between individual states in the flow.

 This workshop requires input from all project stakeholders: